ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~

 where `sk` is the HPKE secret key, `task_id` is `AggregateReq.task_id` and
-`server_role` is the role of the server (`0x01` for the leader and `0x00` for
+`server_role` is the role of the server (`0x00` for the leader and `0x01` for
 the helper). `time`, `nonce` and `extensions` are obtained from the
 corresponding fields in `AggregateSubReq`.
 If decryption fails, then the
 sub-response consists of a "decryption error" alert.
 [See issue#57.]

-Otherwise,
-the helper handles the request for its plaintext input share `input_share` and
+Otherwise, the helper handles the request for its plaintext input share
-updates its state as specified by the PPM protocol.
+`input_share` as follows.
+It first initializes its state for the VDAF evaluation
+using the output parameter carried by the first aggregate request.
+[OPEN ISSUE
+This needs to be specified.]
+It generates the first verification message by
+running the verify-start algorithm on its input share.
+Subsequent verification
+messages are generated using the verify-next algorithm.

 After processing all of the sub-requests, the helper encrypts its updated state
 and constructs its response to the aggregate request.

+Once all rounds of the VDAF have been completed for a given report, each
+aggregator runs the verify-finish algorithm to recover the output share.
+[OPEN
+ISSUE: Helper needs the leader to confirm acceptance before it consumes its
+output share.
+See issue#141.]

 #### Leader State